OODRobustBench/OODRobustBench/README.md

 # OODRobustBench: Adversarial Robustness under Distribution Shift
 **Lin Li (KCL), Yifei Wang (MIT), Chawin Sitawarin (UC Berkeley), Michael Spratling (KCL)**

-This is the official code of the paper "OODRobustBench: a benchmark and large-scale analysis of adversarial robustness under distribution shift".
+This is the official code of the paper "OODRobustBench: a Benchmark and Large-Scale Analysis of Adversarial Robustness under Distribution Shift".
 This work has been accepted by the main conference of ICML 2024 and the workshop Data-centric Machine Learning Research (DMLR) of ICLR 2024.

 The leaderboard: https://oodrobustbench.github.io/

 Paper: https://arxiv.org/abs/2310.12793

-## High-level idea and design
+## 1. High-level idea and design

 Existing works have made great progress in improving adversarial robustness, but typically test their method only on data from the same distribution as the training data, i.e. in-distribution (ID) testing.
 As a result, it is unclear how such robustness generalizes under input distribution shifts, i.e. out-of-distribution (OOD) testing.
 This is a concerning omission as such distribution shifts are unavoidable when methods are deployed in the wild.
 To address this issue we propose a benchmark named OODRobustBench to comprehensively assess OOD adversarial robustness using 23 dataset-wise shifts (i.e. naturalistic shifts in input distribution) and 6 threat-wise shifts (i.e., unforeseen adversarial threat models).